telerik/winforms-docs/knowledge-base/dock-hide-docking-guide-indicators.md

 ## Description

-By default, when the user stars dragging a window in RadDock, Docking Assistant appears.
-Docking Assistant uses DockingGuidesTemplates to show hints helping the user to relocate the window.
+By default, when the user starts dragging a window in RadDock, Docking Assistant appears.
+Docking Assistant uses DockingGuidesTemplates to show hints to help the user to relocate the window.
 For more information please refer to [Using the DragDropService]({%slug winforms/controls/dock/architecture-and-features/using-the-dragdropservice%})

 >caption Figure 1: Before.

 ![dock-hide-docking-guide-indicators](images/dock-hide-docking-guide-indicators001.png)

-Commom requirement is to hide some of the docking guide indicators.
+A common requirement is to hide some of the docking guide indicators.
 This article demonstrates how one can manage the docking hints appearance and achieve the look as the image below:

 >caption Figure 2: After